Dayton, TX77535

 Mortgage and Risk — Dayton, TX

-According to the latest data from the U.S. Department of Housing and Urban Development (HUD) as of 2023, the number of mortgages originated in Dayton, TX in that year was 538.
-54.0% of all primary home loans were conventional, the remainder were government-backed loans, such as FHA loans.
-The average loan-to-value for all loans was 83.0%.
-Of those, 58.0% were >90% loan to value.
-This is considered very high, suggesting that mortgage risk is large in Dayton, TX.
-Investor activity in Dayton, TX is low, as 2.0% of all loans are originated by investors.
-In 2023, 6.0% of all loans were cash-out refinances, suggesting few homeowners are actively tapping their home's equity.
+According to HUD data as of 2023, there were 538 mortgage originations in Dayton, TX, of which 54.0% of loans were conventional mortgages.
+The average loan-to-value was 83.0%, with 58.0% above 90% LTV (very high).
+This implies large mortgage risk in Dayton, TX.
+Investor activity is low, as 2.0% of loans were by investors.
+6.0% of loans were cash-out refinances, suggesting few homeowners are tapping equity.

 Mortgages